-Public notice is not required if the location of the established discharge point is within 1,510 feet of the location of the discharge point originally identified on the permit application.
+In order for the permit not to be subjected to additional public notice, the location of the established discharge point must be within 1,510 feet of the location of the discharge point originally identified on the permit application.
 In addition, the discharge must be within the same drainage and must discharge to the same landowner's property as identified on the original application form.
-If the three previously stated requirements are not satisfied, modification of the discharge point location(s) constitutes a major modification of the permit as defined in Part I.B.12.
-The permittee shall provide written notification of the establishment of each discharge point in accordance with Part I.A.2.a above.
+If the three previously stated requirements are not satisfied, modification of the discharge point location(s) constitutes a major modification of the permit.
+The permittee shall provide written notification of the establishment of each discharge point in accordance with Part I.A.7.a.